kaiserbyte/Crouch-Jump/README.md

 # Crouch-Jump
-A poorly-made, yet customizable Spigot 1.16.5 plugin that tries to imitate crouch-jumping from the Source engine.
+A customizable Spigot 1.16.5 plugin that temporarily gives players Jump Boost when they crouch.

-# Known issues:

-Consuming a Jump Boost potion (or achieving the effect from any other source) and crouching will remove the Jump Boost status effect from the player after jumping or waiting for too long.
-(I am incredibly stupid and don't know how to fix this)

 # Commands:

-/crouchjump [reload]:

-  permission: crouchjump.cmd
+  /crouchjump: Shows the command list (which only contains one other command) /crouchjump [reload]: Reloads config.yml

-# Config.yml:
+# Permissions:

-#Duration: How much time should the player have to be able to crouch-jump?
-(In ticks, default: 10)

-duration: 10

-#Amplifier: How strong should the crouch-jump be?
-(Default: 1)

-amplifier: 1
+  crouchjump.cmd - Allows usage of /crouchjump and /crouchjump reload crouchjump.jump - Allows players to crouch-jump (if lock-crouch-jumping-behind-permissions in config.yml is set to true)